DKalachniuk/XcodeProjects/README.md

 # XcodeProjects
+Switch between projects in 2 clicks.
 Don't write "pod install", "pod update" and "cd <your project>" anymore

 # When do you need this tool
-- when you need to change directory to  your project in terminal
+- when you need to change directory of your project in the terminal
-- when you type <pod install> and <pod update> in terminal
+- when you type <pod install> and <pod update> in the terminal
-- when you need to open your project in SourceTree and you want to do it quickly
+- when you want quickly open your project in "SourceTree"
 - when you have a lot of projects or modules/frameworks and you need to switch between them quickly

 # How to install this